 The kings ride

 On July 10 2020 it is a 100 years since, the white horse Malgré Tout wore King Christian X across the former borderline at Frederikshøj marking the re-union of South Jutland and Denmark.
 At the website Filmcentralen.dk you can see recordings of the event.
-The re-union was celebrated with a large national festival in the entrancement “Kongeskansen” on July 11 1920 as a part of the programme we will celebrate the 100 year anniversary with a national festival on Dybbøl Banke July 11 2020 - we hope to see you there!
+The re-union was celebrated with a large national festival in the entrancement “Kongeskansen” on July 11 1920.
+As a part of the programme we should have celebrated the 100 year anniversary with a national festival on Dybbøl Banke on 11 July 2020, however COVID-19 sat everything on hold and the celebrations is starting up again in August, the national festival however will be held midst June 2021 - we hope to see you there!

 In memorial 600 re-union stones were raised in Denmark, of them are 40 situated in the municipality Sønderborg Kommune.
 On the new website Genforeningssten.dk you have an oversight with photos.
 One of the more special re-union stone is found in the village Lavensby at Northern Als, where a part of the text says; with 150 Danish votes against 1 German.
 Another one is the stone in Kruså saying; Here Christian X meat the Danes from the south on the 12·7·1920 - you shall not be forgotten!
 (Her mødte Christian X de danske syd fra den 12·7·1920 - I skal ikke blive glemt!)